salrashid123/kms_golang_signer/README.md

-# mTLS with Google Cloud KMS
+# crypto.Signer, implementations for GCP KMS

 This article demonstrates how you can use a [crypto.Signer](https://github.com/salrashid123/signer) implementation i wrote some years ago to make an mTLS connection using a private key that exists only in GCP KMS.